nodegit/nodegit.github.com/guides/cloning/http/index.md

 ---
 layout: full
 menu_item: guides
-title: HTTP Clone Guide
+title: HTTP/HTTPS Guide
-description: How to clone with HTTP
+description: How to clone with HTTP/HTTPS
 ---

 **In order to run examples, you will need to [Install NodeGit](../../install)